About BirdWise

 Lead Ornithologist and Content Manager: Samantha Hauser, PhD

-Scientific Reviewers: Kevin McGowan, PhD, Matt Medler, Jill Leichter, Marla Coppolino
+Scientific Reviewers: Kevin McGowan, PhD, Matt Medler, Jill Leichter, Marla Coppolino, Jay McGowan, Andrew Spencer

 Executive Producer: Mya Thompson, PhD